AndrewEllis93/Ellis-SuperSlicer-Profiles/README.md

 - **2022-02-10:**
     - Change ***infill_speed*** to **300** ~~and set **max_print_speed** back to default.~~
         - ***infill_speed*** was previously **0**.
-            - This was not always reaching maximum volumetric speed, due to a misunderstanding on my part of [how auto-speed works](https://github.com/supermerill/SuperSlicer/issues/1629#issuecomment-1013791149).
+            - This was not always reaching maximum volumetric speed, due to a misunderstanding on my part of [:page_facing_up:how auto-speed works](https://github.com/supermerill/SuperSlicer/issues/1629#issuecomment-1013791149).
             - Setting it to a maximum speed value (instead of 0) better accomplishes my intended goal (maxing out the hotend's capability for infill).
-                - See the [Volumetric Speed / Auto Speed](#volumetric-speed--auto-speed) section for an updated (corrected) explanation.
+                - See the [:pushpin:Volumetric Speed / Auto Speed](#volumetric-speed--auto-speed) section for an updated (corrected) explanation.
         - ~~**max_print_speed** was previously 300.~~
             - ~~This setting does not universally limit in the same way that the volumetric speed limit does (for some reason), so it's redundant and confusing to leave it on.~~
     - Change ***support_material_speed*** to **150**.